 I've pretty much copied and pasted this review with the Cover Foundation because I love them both so much, so if it sounds familiar don't be surprised haha.This is one of my absolute favourite foundations ever.
 The ease of using this product is absolutely unbeatable.
 I find I'm always reaching for this or the serum foundation when I want a quick and no fuss, idiot proof, natural foundation (which is most days).
 It's got everything I'm looking for: looks natural, covers and blends well, doesn't sink into lines or clumps around my nose and forehead and when it begins fading (as it inevitably will on my oily skin) it does so naturally.
 It's so quick and easy to apply as well, just a one or two minutes with my foundation brush or fingers when I'm lazy.
-Very minimal blending required.In comparison to the Cover Foundation, this is lighter and has a more watery texture (think MAC Face and Body).
+Very minimal blending required.In comparison to the Cover Foundation, this is lighter and has a more watery and runny formula (think MAC Face and Body).
 Even though it is a lighter coverage, it's easy to layer and get the coverage you want, and it's versatile enough to get a good solid medium coverage out of this.
 It feels light on the skin, and since I'm more into natural coverage, I prefer this over the Cover foundation (though I love and regularly use both).Based on the other reviews, I think this foundation works best with a primer.
 Since I've got oily skin, I always use a primer anyway to help combat the oiliness no matter what foundation I'm wearing.I've used this in England and Singapore, and this foundation works in both climates.
 It wears away a little more quickly in Singapore, but due to the humidity and heat, it's to be expected.It's colour range isn't that great, I couldn't find one to be an exact match for my skin but the difference isn't obvious at all and it's easy to blend away the difference.
 It's so cheap that I ended up buying 2 colours and blending them together.Would definitely repurchase this again!
 And again and again.
 I love the packaging, and the product and price are unbeatable.

 on 12/20/2017 10:49:00 PM